Magento vs Shopify

 Magento has many themes available for purchase.
 However, if you’re looking for a great design, try the Magento Marketplace or ThemeForest.
 The Marketplace does offer some free themes, but you usually have to pay for the best ones.

 ThemeForest has around 500 Magento themes for sale.
 So naturally, their prices can vary, just like on Magento Marketplace.
-However, you can look at the designs’ ratings and comments on ThemeForest before purchasing.
-Making an educated decision thus becomes more manageable.
+However, you can review the designs’ ratings and comments on ThemeForest before purchasing.

-Once you purchase a theme, your website developer can put their PHP knowledge and experience to use.
-They may need training in other languages as well, but PHP is the primary language for Magento.
-An experienced PHP developer will find customizing the theme and adjusting objects simpler.
+Once you purchase a theme, your website developer can use their PHP knowledge and experience.
+They may also need training in other languages, but PHP is the primary language for Magento.

 Magento has also released a drag-and-drop builder extension to help developers work faster.
 It’s a separate download, but it does reduce the time needed for coding.